William Knox D'Arcy: Mining in Australia and New Zealand

 In 1882 he became a partner, with Walter Russell Hall and Thomas Skarratt Hall, in a syndicate with Thomas, Frederick and Edwin Morgan when they opened a mine on Ironstone Mountain (later renamed Mount Morgan), in Queensland, 24 mi south of Rockhampton.
 There was a significant deposit at Mount Morgan Mine.
 In October 1886, the syndicate became the Mount Morgan Gold Mining Company, with D'Arcy a director and the largest shareholder.
 He held 125,000 shares in his own name and 233,000 in trust.
 At one stage the shares reached £17/1s/- each, making them worth more than £6 million (an amount equivalent to £ in present-day terms).
 The company also worked a rich gold mine at Matakanui, Central Otago, New Zealand, through its subsidiary the Mount Morgan Sluicing Company.

 Oil exploration in Persia

-In 1889, with a substantial fortune, D'Arcy and his family moved to England, where he bought the Stanmore Hall mansion, Bylaugh Park, and a house on Grosvenor Square.
+In 1889, with a substantial fortune, D'Arcy and his family moved to England, where he bought the Stanmore Hall mansion, a house on Grosvenor Square and rented Bylaugh Park.
 His wife, Elena, died in 1897 and, in 1899, he married Nina Boucicault (a first cousin of her namesake, celebrated Irish stage and film actress Nina Boucicault), with whom he lavishly entertained guests.
 He had acquired a strong interest in horse-racing while in Australia, and maintained a private box at Epsom racecourse.